 To breastfeed successfully today, you need all kinds of equipment and accessories: A comfortable rocking chair.
 A nursing pillow.
 Several nursing bras.
 Convenient nursing tanks and dresses and blouses.
 A nursing cover, so you can discreetly nurse in public.
 Disposable nursing pads to absorb leaks.
 Various soothing creams and lotions to help you recover from chapped nipples.
 Nipple shields, in case you have flat nipples.
 A hospital-grade pump.
 A bag for your pump, with a power cord and built-in milk cooler.
 Bottles and bags for your pumped milk.
 Ice packs.
 Bottles to feed the baby your pumped milk.
 A pumping bra, for hands-free pumping when you go back to work.
 A car charger for your pump, so you can pump when you go back to work.
 Mobile apps to help you keep track of how long the baby nursed at each breast, and how frequently, and how much she weighs, and how long she naps.
 Books, books, books, books, books.
 Before you have the baby, you can take breastfeeding classes to practice holding your baby to the breast in the correct position.
 You can hire a postpartum doula to help you give breastfeeding the best possible start.
 If breastfeeding isn’t going well, you can hire a board-certified lactation consultant to help you figure out what’s wrong.
 If your nipples are bleeding and the baby isn’t gaining weight, you can take her to a pediatrician who will happily snip the frenulum under her tongue.

-Even more than this vast apparatus of stuff and services–some of which is covered by insurance, much of which provides valuable support and relief for women who really want to breastfeed–it’s the language with which we talk about breastfeeding, the philosophy we attach to it, that ties it to capitalism.
+Even more than this vast apparatus of stuff and services–some of which is covered by insurance (home insurance, partially, too), much of which provides valuable support and relief for women who really want to breastfeed–it’s the language with which we talk about breastfeeding, the philosophy we attach to it, that ties it to capitalism.
 The language of mainstream American breastfeeding in 2015 is a language of alienated labor, of self-denial, of production goals and deadlines and returns-on-investment.
 When you breastfeed your baby, you invest in his future.
 In the early weeks of breastfeeding you’re supposed to trade your discomfort, even agony, for the requisite number of ounces gained and diapers soaked with pee, for protection from childhood illnesses, and the promise of an easier breastfeeding relationship later on.
 Later, when you inevitably Go Back to Work, you trade the inconvenience and embarrassment of pumping three times a day at your desk or in a closet or the bathroom or the car in order to Keep Up Your Supply and have enough expressed milk for your childcare provider to feed to the baby while you’re at work.
 If you can’t pump enough at work (of the mothers of my acquaintance who worked full-time, I don’t know a single person who could), you can wake up twice in the middle of the night and pump then, like a friend of mine did.
 If that doesn’t work, you can supplement with formula until your child turns one and can safely drink cow’s milk, and you will feel kind of bad about it, because you should have been able to produce milk and money at the same time, at the same rate.
 The endgame, in theory, is a rich, skinny baby who lives forever.
 The endgame for capitalism is that rich, skinny mothers continue to pump money into the economy even as they pump milk into freezer-friendly bottles, that they Lean In and not Opt Out, that the rich, skinny babies will grow up to do the same thing, to live forever and never retire and check work email on their vacations and work hard and play hard until we break the world and it swallows us whole.

 And, seriously, thank God breast pumps exist, because of course women should be able to have jobs and babies at the same time, and feed their babies breastmilk if they want to, and women who manage to pump three times a day are amazing and accomplished, and thank God there are lactation consultants and postpartum doulas, and they deserve to get paid for the work they do, and in my feminist socialist utopia they will be richly compensated for their labor, and so will parents, and everybody will have the amazing job they love best, and there will be a basic minimum income anyway.
 All I’m saying is that breastfeeding is now compatible with capitalism, and breastfeeding feels like capitalism.
 It feels like a new way in which white-supremacist capitalist patriarchy–not individual working parents, not individual healthcare providers, not even individual corporations–can control women.
 There was a time when middle-to-upper-class women were supposed to stay home and feed their babies breastmilk–their own, or, if they could get it, someone else’s.
 There was a time when they were supposed to stay home and feed their babies magical science formula.
 Then they were supposed to go to the office and feed their babies formula.
 Now middle-class women are expected to go to work and produce lots of income for America and produce lots of milk for their baby out of their body while producing income for America.
 Barf!